mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 `emulation-src`
 [in-progress] Installs prerequisite packages for compiling emulation packages from source and then compiles emulators packages from source (will take some time to install).
 `emulation-src-deps`
 packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable).
+`upnp-dlna`
+packages required UPnP / DLNA streaming from a mobile device [Experimental / in-progres]
 `<pkg_name>`
 installs package(s) specifified from Alchemist/Wheezy.
 You can specify any number of space-delimited packages such as "pkg1 pkg2 pkg3".